-14. INSURANCE: Insurance is required for all events based on the terms of “Exhibit A” attached hereto and made part of this Agreement.
+14. INSURANCE: Insurance is required for all Events based on the terms of “Exhibit A” and “Exhibit B” attached hereto and made part of this Agreement.
 In the event that attendance exceeds the number on which the fee paid by the User has been computed, the User shall be obligated to pay the difference within 48 hours of the conclusion of the event.
 User understands that not all events are eligible under the “TULIP Class One Events” of “Exhibit A”, and such coverage is subject to terms, conditions and exclusions.
-The User has the right to purchase insurance coverage for this event, and in doing so, agrees to provide the City with a certificate of insurance in accordance with “Exhibit B”.
+The User agrees to provide the City with a certificate of insurance in accordance with “Exhibit B”.
 The City reserves the right to solicit from the user copies of any and all insurance policies and corresponding endorsements in connection with this Agreement.
 User shall be responsible for submitting all necessary insurance documentation, as required by Manuel Artime and/or the City of Miami Department of Risk Management, no less than thirty (30) days prior to the Event/Use Date.
 Failure to do so will result in an automatic termination of this agreement and forfeiture of all deposit funds.

 15. DEFAULT: User is responsible for providing a fully signed and notarized agreement to Manuel Artime no less than thirty (30) days prior to the Event/Use Date, and if User fails to comply, the event will automatically be cancelled and all deposit funds shall be retained by Manuel Artime.
 If User fails to comply with any term(s) or condition(s) of this Agreement, or fails to perform any of its obligations hereunder, then User shall be in default.
 Upon the occurrence of a default hereunder, the City, in addition to all remedies available to it by law, may by notice to User, terminate this Agreement whereupon all deposits, payments, advances, or other compensation paid by the User to the City shall be retained by the City.
 Notwithstanding any other provision herein, or any rule or regulation providing otherwise if the User cancels the event Thirty (30) days or less than thirty (30) days from the commencement of the Use Period this shall be a default by the User who shall automatically forfeit and owe the entire Basic Use Rate as defined by §4 (a) herein.
 The Basic Use Rate shall be immediately due and owing to the City, not as a penalty but as liquidated damages; insofar as the parties cannot ascertain the losses the City will suffer from the inability to allow another User to use the facility during this Use Period.
 The User shall have no recourse against the City due to the User’s cancellation of the event thirty (30) or less days preceding the Use Period.
-The User shall be liable to pay interest at the rate of twelve (12%) per annum for the principal involved in the Basic Use Rate until it is paid in full.
+The User shall be liable to pay interest at the rate of twelve (12%) per annum, or the maximum rate permissible by law if less. for the principal involved in the Basic Use Rate until it is paid in full.
 The forfeiture of the Basic Use Rate shall not apply if the cancellation occurs due to an Act of God (e.g. hurricane, tornado).

 16. CITY’S TERMINATION RIGHTS: